 -There is no difference between brown, white and green (yes there is a chicken that lays green ones), except for the chicken that laid them (and of course what the chicken ate and how it lived its life).

--To determine whether an egg is fresh without cracking it, put into a pan of water. if it sinks it's good, if it floats, it an old egg.
+-To determine whether an egg is fresh without cracking it, put into a pan of water.
+If it sinks it's good, if it floats, it an old egg.
 It does this because the air pocket in the egg gets bigger as it ages.

 -For fluffier scrambled eggs and omelets, add a pinch of cornstarch to the eggs before beating.

 -Season your eggs BEFORE cooking to get a good flavor.
 I recommend a pinch of onion powder, salt and black pepper, but fresh (or dried) herbs are good too.
 Adding seasoning prior to cooking always yields better flavor.

 -I recommend using schmaltz or bacon fat to cook your eggs in.
 You will get even better flavor from these fats and they have a high burn temperature so you can cook the eggs quickly on high heat.